Richard Holliday: Major League Wrestling (2018–2024)

 On the February 8, 2020 episode of Fusion, Holliday defeated Savio Vega and then stole Vega's IWA Caribbean Heavyweight Championship belt, unofficially claiming himself to be the Caribbean Heavyweight Champion.
 He successfully defended the title against Chessman in a no disqualification match on the April 25 episode of Fusion.
 Holliday began campaigning for the title to be officially recognized by MLW.
 On May 18, Holliday renewed his MLW contract to a multi-year deal.
 In November, Holliday participated in the 2020 Opera Cup tournament, defeating TJP in the quarter-final, but lost to Low Ki in the semi-final.

 On January 27, 2021, Holliday defeated Vega due to the intervention of referee Tim Donaghy, beginning his first official reign after 382 days of illegally possessing the belt.
 He remained champion until Battle Riot III, where he lost a defense to King Muertes.
 On July 31, 2021, Holliday made his IWA-PR debut at the La Gran Amenaza event by defeating Mr. Big for the IWA World Heavyweight Championship.

-On January 21, 2022 at Blood & Thunder, Holliday and real life girlfriend Alicia Atout attacked Hammerstone, thus dissolving The Dynasty and turning heel.
+On January 21, 2022 at Blood & Thunder, Holliday and on-screen girlfriend Alicia Atout attacked Hammerstone, thus dissolving The Dynasty and turning heel.

+After Alex Kane retained his MLW World Heavyweight Championship against Matt Cardona at One Shot, Holliday made his return to MLW and attacked Kane and in the process, aligned himself with World Titan Federation (WTF).
+His new manager Mister Saint Laurent then said that at Kings of Colliseum on January 6 2024, Holliday will challenge Kane for the MLW World Heavyweight Championship.

 Personal life

+Zimbardi played college football at the University of New Haven.

 In December 2022, Zimbardi revealed in an interview with Sports Illustrated that he had been ill since June and his disease was diagnosed as the stage four Hodgkin's lymphoma in September.
 He was undergoing chemotherapy to treat the cancer.